misobiso/somehow_i_manage/README.md

 Exploratory Data Analysis on The Office

 ## Goals
-1) See how quickly I can perform EDA with a data science background
+1) See how quickly I can perform EDA without a data science background
 2) Exposure to data visualization library
     - Matplotlib
 3) Understand different model types